urbit/azimuth/docs/constitution.md

 **Requirements:**
 - The caller must be the owner of the parent ship.
-- The parent ship must be the child's chosen escape.
+- The parent ship must be the child's currently active escape.

 **Result:**
-Unsets the child's escape.
+Deactivates the child's escape.

 ## ++sen: transactions made by galaxy owners